 So, That’s When To Apply Sunscreen!

-So, if you can, take a moment to make a sun-protection plan for your skin, and if you slip up and over-sun yourself, or just want to take advantage of the amazing things that aloe has to offer, get yourself some Aloe + Relief gel.
+If you can, take a moment to make a sun-protection plan for your skin, and if you slip up and over-sun yourself, or just want to take advantage of the amazing things that aloe has to offer, get yourself some Aloe + Relief gel.

 For over 60 years, Viviane Woodard has represented “The Purity of Skincare”.
 We are the leading beauty brand for water-based skin care products and promote the importance of good skin hydration.
 Follow us on Facebook, Instagram, Twitter, and Pinterest for skin care tips, product discounts and more.